-We'll pay the money directly to the supplier of the service (or services) - for example, your university, college or equipment supplier - or into your bank account, whichever applies.
+We'll pay the money directly to the supplier - for example, your university, college or equipment supplier - or into your bank account, whichever applies.

 Do I have to pay it back?

 No, unless you leave your course early, in which case you may be asked to pay some back.